nixers-projects/game/README.md

 Style
 -----

-We plan on using [astyle](astyle.sourceforge.net) with a custom config to format the code.
+We plan on using [astyle](http://astyle.sourceforge.net) with a custom config to format the code.
 This means you can write however you like and simply run astyle to clean up after yourself.
-We will reject or at least ask you to run astlye on any pull requests that are not formatted correctly.
+We will reject or at least ask you to run astyle on any pull requests that are not formatted correctly.

 TODO
 ----